 Metric 4 Percentage of consumers with regulated energy prices Description By definition, an end-user regulated price is a price subject to regulation by a public authority, as opposed to an end-user price exclusively set by the interaction of supply and demand.
-Price regulation can take different forms such as the setting or approval of prices, price caps or various elements of these.
+Price regulation can take different forms, such as the setting or approval of prices, price caps, or various elements of these.
 Regulation can be set ex-ante (price is defined by the responsible authority on underlying information on the market, before market participants conclude contracts based on these prices) or ex-post (price is checked and possibly amended/changed by responsible authority after contracts have been concluded by market participants).
 The regulatory intervention can also be social, when a regulated price is set for specific consumer groups, e.g. vulnerable customers (social tariffs).
 Another relevant distinction is about regulation that is permanent and regulation that is designed as temporary, with a clear end date.
 Regulated energy prices distort competition in the market and might prevent new actors, both national and cross-border, to enter a market.
 Purpose The purpose is to measure the impact of price regulation in the market, with the ultimate goal to abolish the regulated energy prices in order to remove the barrier to entry for a new supplier and to create a level playing field between competing actors.
-Source of data NRAs generally already provide this data for the CEER database, which is used for the ACER/CEER MMR.
+Source of data NRAs generally already provide this data for the CEER database, which is used for the ACER/CEER Market Monitoring Report (MMR).
 Retailers are the main source for this data but, depending on the market, bundled DSOs/suppliers may also be a relevant source.
-Quantification In order to quantify this metric we suggest that the NRA addresses three main questions: What type of price regulation applies to gas and electricity markets?
-What is the proportion of customers (and their consumption volume) with regulated energy prices on each relevant market?
-What is the proportion of customers with social tariff?
-Unit of measure Regarding the existence of price regulation: Yes/no and qualitative explanation of what regulation exists.
-Regarding the customers: Proportion of customers and their consumption relative to the total number of customers and consumption in each considered relevant market.
-Data completeness NRAs should have access to such information as part of their basic market monitoring.
+Quantification In order to quantify this metric we suggest that the NRA addresses three main questions: Which types of price regulation apply to gas and electricity markets?